sghoweri/ascmats.github.io/critical_wifi.md

 # CRITICAL FIX

-## Over The Air (OTA) updates and WiFi connectivity will not work well unless this line is added to YAML code:
+## Over The Air (OTA) updates and Wi-Fi connectivity will not work well unless this line is added to YAML code:

 <img src="images/critical_wifi.png" width="600">